sandokim/sandokim.github.io/_posts/Registration/2025-01-05-large-scale-scene-reconstruction.md

 ### Large-scale scene reconstruction에서 어려운 점

+- the presence of transient objects (cars and pedestrians)
+- highly unlikely to be collected in a single capture under consistent conditions
+- variance in scene geometry (e.g., construction work and parked cars)
+- variance in appearance (e.g., weather conditions and time of day)

 Reconstructing such large-scale environments introduces additional challenges, including **the presence of transient objects (cars and pedestrians)**, limitations in model capacity, along with memory and compute constraints.

 Furthermore, training data for such **large environments is highly unlikely to be collected in a single capture under consistent conditions.**